 Other benefits of the TA46XX range

 Permabond’s TA46XX products are the most versatile adhesives in the Permabond range.
-In addition to bonding rubbers and the difficult plastics mentioned above, these adhesives are also suitable for bonding metals, composites, wood, other plastics, concrete, and even tarmac!
+Not only do they bond rubber and the difficult plastics mentioned above, these adhesives are also suitable for bonding metals, composites, wood, other plastics, concrete, and even tarmac!
 The strong bonds have excellent water resistance.

 *for silicone, use a cyanoacrylate + POP